SFPrueba2025/whatsapp-chatbot-using-flask-and-twilio/README.md

 * Add the phone number +1 415 523 8886  to your contact list.
 * Send the code `join-<code>` to the number above.
 If you have WhatsApp installed, you can [click here](http://wa.me/+14155238886?text=join%20who-smoke).

+You can invite your friends to your Sandbox.
+Ask them to send a WhatsApp Message to the number above with the code shown.

 ### References